+Laundry services ARE NOT part of the arrangements with your host family.
 You will have access to a place where you can wash your own laundry.
-Most ranger stations do not have washing machines or dryers.
+Most families do not have washing machines or dryers.
 Normally laundry is done by hand and hung to dry.
+Some families might offer to do your laundry for an additional fee, which you will have to determine with your host family.